 3) Be Mindful of Your Role

 You're a guide, not the star of the show.
-Listen more, encourage, and let your learner's voice shine.
+Listen more, encourage, and let your learners' voices shine.

 4) Embrace the Pause